Our client is a start-up company that wants to mass-produce an electric vehicle for the US market.

 - Low upfront costs

-Different labour costs, taxes, subsidies or transportation costs depending on the chosen location/state for the facility.
+Different labor costs, taxes, subsidies, or transportation costs depend on the chosen location/state for the facility.

-Reduce costs by reducing the number of steps needed in manufacturing or by limiting the possible vehicle customisation (easier to produce in higher amounts and reach economies of scale).
+Reduce costs by reducing the number of steps needed in manufacturing or by limiting the possible vehicle customization (easier to produce in higher amounts and reach economies of scale).

-Reduce overproduction and storage costs by producing only for explicit customer order.
+Reduce overproduction and storage costs by producing only for explicit customer orders.

 Information that should be shared with the interviewee (ONLY if asked):